 Ph.D. in philosophy.
 My main research concerns the normative dimension of climate change, or more specifically, a fair distribution of the costs and benefits of dealing with climate change.
-A related research interest is justice between generations, that is, intergenerational justice.
+A related research interest is intergenerational justice, that is, questions about justice between generations.
 In addition to that, I have a general interest in political and moral philosophy, and in particular their methodological underpinnings and John Rawls's theories and methods.
 I have also done research and teaching on human rights.

 Since June 2015, I work with a postdoc project (funded by the Swedish Research Council) about the relation between climate ethics and climate politics.

 Other tasks and qualifications

 - Research grant from the Swedish Research Council for International postdoc.
 Project: 'Constructive Climate Ethics: How to Make Ethical Theorising Relevant to Climate Policy', 2015-2018.